MagdyGhazy/laravel-module-suite/README.md

-# Laravel Module Builder
+# Laravel Module Suite

-A Laravel package for custom module building with repository pattern and standardized API responses.
+A comprehensive Laravel package for building modular applications with RBAC, media management, and API endpoints.

 ## Prerequisites